Standard Deviation Calculator

 $$Margin\ of\ error\ = t_{n-1,\alpha/2}\left(\frac{s}{\sqrt{n}}\right)$$

-The most common confidence intervals used in statistics are 90%, 95%, and 99%.
-And their \$z_{\alpha/2}\$ values are 1.645 (for 90%), 1.96 (for 95%), and 2.575 (for 99%)
+The most common confidence levels used in statistical analysis are 90%, 95%, and 99%.
+Their corresponding \$z_{\alpha/2}\$ critical values are 1.645 (for 90%), 1.96 (for 95%), and 2.575 (for 99%).

-\$\frac{\sigma}{\sqrt n}\$ or \$\frac{s}{\sqrt n}\$ are called the standard error.
+The components \$\frac{\sigma}{\sqrt n}\$ and \$\frac{s}{\sqrt n}\$ represent the standard error.

 $$\bar{x}± z_{\alpha/2}\left(\frac{\sigma}{\sqrt{n}}\right)$$